mc2-project/mc2/_sources/opaquesql_usage.rst.txt

 Start
 -----
-In the ``start`` section, you must specify the command to launch the Opaque SQL service: ``build/sbt run``.
+In the ``start`` section, you must specify a command to launch the Opaque SQL service.
 The section should look something like this:

 .. code-block:: yaml